-The most common causes of chronic kidney failure are divided into eight classifications: intestinal tubular infections, inflammatory diseases, hypertensive vascular diseases, connective tissue disorders, congenital and hereditary disorders, metabolic diseases, toxic nephropathy, and obstructive nephropathy.
-Chronic renal failure is caused by several
+"The most common causes of chronic kidney failure are divided into eight classifications: intestinal tubular infections. inflammatory diseases. hypertensive vascular diseases. connective tissue disorders, congenital and hereditary disorders, metabolic diseases, toxic nephropathy, and obstructive nephropathy.
+Chronic renal failure is caused by several factors, including impaired renal clearance, decreased glomerular filtration rate, fluid and sodium retention, acidosis, calcium and phosphate imbalance anemia, and uremic bone disease" [20].
 The pathophysiology of chronic renal failure initially depends on the underlying disease.
 The normal kidney has about one million nephrons contributing to the GFR value.
 The occurrence of an injury or kidney damage can still be maintained by cleaning dissolved plasma substances by the kidneys with compensation in the form of hypertrophy mediated by molecules such as cytokines and growth factors [21].
 Nephron hypertrophy will be followed by the process of glomerular hyperfiltration, which causes an increase in capillary pressure and glomerular blood flow.
 This adaptation process is brief and will be followed by a maladaptation process in the form of sclerosis of the remaining nephrons, causing a progressive decline in nephron function, even though the underlying disease is no longer active.
 Increased glomerular capillary pressure will damage the capillaries and cause Focal Segmental Glomerulosclerosis (FSGS), which can progress to global glomerulosclerosis damage [21].

-Hyperfiltration will activate the Renin-Angiotensin-Aldosterone System (RAAS), which is mediated by transforming growth factor (TGF- β).
-Increased RAAS plays a role in the occurrence of hypertension, and increased glomerular permeability plays a role in proteinuria.
-Several factors, such as hypertension, albuminuria, hyperlipidemia, hyperglycemia, hyperphosphatemia, and uncontrolled diabetes, can increase the progression of chronic renal failure.
+Hyperfiltration will Reninactivate the Angiotensin-Aldosterone System (RAAS), which is mediated by transforming growth factor (TGFβ).
+Increased RAAS plays a role in the occurrence of hypertension, and increased glomerular permeability plays а role in proteinuria.
+Several factors. such as hypertension. albuminuria. hyperlipidemia. hyperphosphatemia, hyperglycemia, and uncontrolled diabetes. can increase the progression of chronic renal failure.
 It causes glomerular and tubulointerstitial sclerosis and fibrosis [15].
 Decreased kidney function is characterized by decreased GFR and increased serum urea and creatinine levels.
 A decrease in GFR by 60% or chronic renal failure stage 1-3 with normal or slightly elevated serum urea and creatinine levels usually does not cause clinical symptoms (asymptomatic).
-A decrease in GFR < 30 mL/min/1.73m2 (stage 4-5) begins to cause complaints in the form of nocturia, weakness, nausea, lack of appetite, and weight loss to cause signs of uremia such as anemia, hypertension, phosphorus metabolism disorders, and calcium, pruritus and so on.
+A decrease in GFR < 30 mL/min/1.73m2 (stage 4-5) begins to cause complaints in the form of nocturia, weakness, nausea, lack of appetite, and weight loss to cause signs of uremia such as anemia. hypertension, phosphorus metabolism disorders, and calcium, pruritus and so on.
 At GFR <15%, kidney failure will occur and require renal replacement therapy [13].

-Decreased GFR will cause anemia, hypertension, proteinuria, acidosis, hyperphosphatemia, hyponatremia, uremia, hyperkalemia, and other manifestations.
+Decreased GFR will proteinuria. anemia. hypertension, cause acidosis. hyperphosphatemia, hyponatremia, uremia, hyperkalemia, and other manifestations.
 Kidney damage will reduce erythropoietin production so that erythrocytes are not formed, which causes anemia with symptoms of paleness, fatigue, and reduced physical activity [16].
 Proteinuria is a sign of kidney damage.
 Decreased kidney function will cause increased glomerular permeability, so protein molecules such as albumin will be free to pass through the filtration membrane.
 In addition, impaired filtration function will lead to the accumulation of urea in the blood (uremia) [18].